CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 By applying best practices, using efficient querying strategies, and leveraging EF Core’s powerful relationship mapping features, you can design **scalable, high-performance** applications with well-structured data models. 🚀

 ---
-# 🚀 ReferentialAction in .NET Development: A Comprehensive Guide
+# 🚀 ReferentialAction in .NET Development
 ## 📌 Introduction
 In **.NET Development**, particularly with **Entity Framework Core (EF Core)**, managing relationships between database entities is crucial for maintaining **referential integrity**.
 One key aspect of this is configuring **Referential Actions**, which determine what happens to **dependent entities** when a **principal entity** is deleted.
 The behavior of **referential actions** is specified using **`onDelete: ReferentialAction`**, which is mapped to the `DeleteBehavior` enumeration in EF Core.
 Understanding and properly configuring this setting is critical for data consistency, performance, and ensuring that database relationships function as expected.